-This report was prepared by the staff of the Air Quality Policy and Management Division of Metro Vancouver.
+This report was prepared by the staff of the Air Quality and Climate Change Division of Metro Vancouver, with input from staff of the Solid Waste Services Department.

 Questions on the report should be directed to AQInfo@metrovancouver.org or the Metro Vancouver Information Centre at 604-432-6200.